Medically reviewed on September 29, 2017

-Do not take antacids that contain aluminum or magnesium within 2 hours before or after you take azithromycin.
+Do not take antacids that contain aluminum or magnesium within 2 hours before or after you take Zithromax TRI-PAK.
 This includes Acid Gone, Aldroxicon, Alternagel, Di-Gel, Gaviscon, Gelusil, Genaton, Maalox, Maldroxal, Milk of Magnesia, Mintox, Mylagen, Mylanta, Pepcid Complete, Rolaids, Rulox, and others.
-These antacids can make azithromycin less effective when taken at the same time.
+These antacids can make this medicine less effective when taken at the same time.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking azithromycin and call your doctor.
+If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

-Zithromax TRI-PAK (azithromycin) side effects
+Zithromax TRI-PAK side effects

 Call your doctor at once if you have:

-diarrhea that is watery or bloody;
+severe stomach pain, diarrhea that is watery or bloody;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Common side effects may include: